Arden Shakespeare: Third Series

-The third series of The Arden Shakespeare began to be edited during the 1980s, with publication starting in the 1995 and concluding in 2020.
-The batch of plays that launched the series was especially notable for the edition by Jonathan Bate of Titus Andronicus, which played a major role in rehabilitating the critical reputation of Shakespeare's earliest tragedy.
+The third series of The Arden Shakespeare began to be edited during the 1980s, with publication starting in 1995 and concluding in 2020.
+The general editors for this series were Richard Proudfoot; Ann Thompson of King's College London; David Scott Kastan of Yale University; and H. R. Woudhuysen of the University of Oxford.

 The first editions in this series were published by Routledge, before moving to Thomson.
 They then moved to Cengage Learning.
 In December 2008, the series returned to Methuen, becoming part of Methuen Drama, its original publisher.
 From February 2013, the titles appeared under the Bloomsbury imprint.

 The editions in the third series were published very much in line with the traditions established by The Arden Shakespeare; however, editions in this series tended to be thicker than those of the first and second series, with more explanatory notes and much longer introductions.
 One unusual aspect of this series was its edition of Hamlet, which presents the play in two separate volumes.
 The first, released in 2006, contained an edited text of the Second Quarto (1604–05), with passages found only in the First Folio included in an appendix, while the supplementary second volume, released a year later, contained both the text of the First Quarto (sometimes called the "bad" quarto) of 1603, and of the First Folio of 1623.
-Other plays with "bad" quartos have them reproduced via photographs of each leaf of a surviving copy rather that deal with each textual anomaly on an individual basis.
+Other plays with "bad" quartos have them reproduced via photographs of each leaf of a surviving copy rather than deal with each textual anomaly on an individual basis.

-The general editors for this series were Richard Proudfoot; Ann Thompson of King's College London; David Scott Kastan of Yale University; and H. R. Woudhuysen of the University of Oxford.

 Editions

-Editions that have been revised since first publication are marked with the year of revised publication in the 'Year' column.
+Due to the long period of time over which the series was published, several editions of the third series were re-issued in revised editions, from 2010 to 2018.
+Eight editions were reissued in revised form.
+Some contained minor revisions in later printings, such as Henry V, but are not so noted on the title page.
+Editions that were revised are marked with the year of revised publication in the 'Year' column.

 Apocrypha

-The third series is also notable for publishing single-volume editions of certain plays that traditionally form part of the so-called Shakespeare Apocrypha, but for which there is considered good evidence of Shakespeare having at least been co-author.
+The third series was also notable for publishing single-volume editions of certain plays that traditionally form part of the so-called Shakespeare Apocrypha, but for which there is considered good evidence of Shakespeare having at least been co-author.
 Three apocryphal plays were published in this manner.